The Importance Of Self-Organization

 There is a massive wealth of scientific experiments and literature that shows how increased autonomy in the workplace improves motivation within the team.

-That is so because team members always enjoy doing work on their own terms, and without being pressured.
+That is so because team members always enjoy working on their own terms without pressure.

 They also feel more confident when they can meet ever-day challenges individually.